July 13, 2012, by Adrian Mateo

 Global economic interdependency may be at its height but, if Europe is to pull through this crisis it has little option but to find the strength within.

-This article originally appeared in the South China Morning Post on 12th July, it is also available in Integrating Global Society blog.
+This article originally appeared in the South China Morning Post on 12th July.